hiveot/hub.capnp/docs/README-TD.md

 | default     | optional  | Default value to use if no value is provided                         |

 Notes:
-1. Attribute names are standardized as part of the vocabulary so consumers can understand their purpose.
-The name is used in the TD Document Property list and can be included in the attribute definition for readability.
+1. Property names are standardized as part of the vocabulary so consumers can understand their purpose.
-2. The '@type' attribute is used to identify the type of property (different from the data type), as suggested by @sebastiankb in this discussion: https://github.com/w3c/wot-thing-description/issues/1079.
-Property types have the "wost:" prefix are defined in hubapi api/vocabulary.go, eg: "wost:input", "wost:output", "wost:configuration", "wost:state", and "wost:attr".
-Configuration is the only writable attribute, state reflects the internal device state and can change in runtime, and attr is a static descriptive attribute such as vendor, version, and such.
-When omitted, wost:attr is assumed.
-3. The PropertyAffordance description in the WoT specification doesn't seem to apply to WoST.
-It is therefore ignored.
-The observation mechanism is handled by the Hub pub/sub message bus.
-WoST uses the WoT events to notify of changes.
-4. Attribute values can change as a result of an action.
-For example, upgrading firmware will change the device version attribute value.
-5. Device state, input and output values can be distinguished from regular read-only attributes by using the @type "wost:input", "wost:output", "wost:state" values.

-## Thing Configuration (WoT writable Properties)

-Configurable properties are writable and as such have read-only set to false and write-only to true.
-To change configuration a 'configure' action is published.
-TBD.
+2. WoT specifies Forms to define the protocol for operations.
+In WoST all operations operate via a message bus with a simple address scheme.
+There is therefore no need for Forms.
+In addition, requiring a Forms section in every single property description causes unnecessary bloat that needs to be generated, parsed and stored by exposed and consumed things.
+3. In WoST the namespace for properties, events and actions is shared to avoid ambiguity.
+A  change in property value can lead to an event with the property name.
+Writing a property value is done with an action of the same name. (the WoT position on this is unknown.
+Is this intended?)
+4. The use of readOnly and writeOnly attributes is unfortunate as it is seems redundant but isn't.
+What does writeOnly and readOnly mean?
+WoST things only use 'readOnly'.
+When omitted it is assumed to be true.
+Since JSON doesn't support default values, it might cause parsing complications.
+It is therefore recommended to always include it.

 ## Events